Skaiya Travel » Travel Blog » How to Travel Light with Smart Packing

 Step 2: Choose the Right Bag

-A 35–45 liter backpack or international carry-on suitcase is usually the sweet spot.
-Smaller capacity forces better decisions.
-Look for lightweight, durable materials and easy-access compartments.
+A 35–45 liter backpack or international carry-on suitcase hits the sweet spot for most trips.
+Smaller capacity enforces discipline, while lightweight materials and simple compartments reduce dead weight.

 Step 3: Build a Capsule Wardrobe